Sydney to face prolonged COVID-19 lockdown amid record 2021 cases - Up News Info

 Although Australia has fared much better than many other developed countries in keeping its COVID-19 numbers relatively low, its vaccination rollout has been among the slowest due to supply constraints and changing medical advice for its mainstay AstraZeneca shots.

-Australian Prime Minister Scott Morrison on Friday said Pfizer will increase COVID-19 vaccine delivery to about one million doses a week from July 19, more than tripling shipments, as Sydney battles its worst outbreak of this year.
+Australian Prime Minister Scott Morrison said Pfizer would increase COVID-19 vaccine delivery to about one million doses a week from July 19, more than tripling current shipments, as Sydney battles its worst outbreak of this year.

-As many as 4.5 million Pfizer Inc doses that were expected to arrive in September will become available next month, Morrison said.

-“So that’s ramping up … and so we are really hitting our marks now.
-I know we’ve had challenges over the course of the last four months but we’re hitting those marks now,” Morrison told broadcaster Nine News.
+“We’ve had challenges over the course of the last four months but we’re hitting those (vaccination rate) marks now,” Morrison told broadcaster Nine News.

+Pfizer said the total number of 40 million doses it is contracted to deliver to Australia over 2021 had not changed.
+Morrison said Pfizer was bringing forward vaccine deliveries to Australia from September to August.

+Jamal Rifi, a general practitioner from Western Sydney, the epicenter of the current outbreak, said many residents had misunderstood the Delta variant risk but were gaining awareness as infection rates rose.

 (Reporting by Renju Jose; Editing by Cynthia Osterman and Michael Perry)